 Starting in 1992 his family Kelly, Sean Michael and Maggie joined with him in presenting St. Patrick's Day concerts.
 His first recordings were called "Endearing Young Charms" and "A Song for Ireland" and were best-sellers in the 1990s.
 In March 2006 he released his compact disc entitled "The Old Irish Blessing" featuring "live" and studio recordings from 1983-2001.

-He is often heard in area churches and has guested for seven years on the popular Arts for the Soul concert series at First Presbyterian Church in Lincoln.
+He is often heard in area churches and guested for nine years on the popular Arts for the Soul concert series at First Presbyterian Church in Lincoln.
 For sixteen seasons during the twenty-year period 1993 to 2012 Malley was a featured soloist in eighteen concerts with the popular Lincoln Municipal Band concert series in the summer at Antelope Park.
 He is the honorary tenor of the Nebraska Maiwand Jezails, a Sherlock Holmes scholars' scion society.
 His other interests include collecting signed celebrity photographs, primarily of noted classical musicians and film stars of the past.
 A particular interest in this area are items related to the career and life of John McCormack, Ireland's greatest singer.

 From 1995-2004 he was a choral conductor in Lincoln churches, notably Southminster UMC; St. Joseph's Catholic Church and Vine UCC.
 He is also a familiar face and voice from his work on local and statewide public television (KOLN/KGIN; NET) and AM/FM radio (KFOR; KZUM; KUCV) as a performer or interviewer since the 1980s.
 In 1993 he started producing "Arts & Interests" on Community Access channel 13 in Lincoln which ran until Jan.
 2010, the longest run of any program.
 From 1979-1996 he owned and operated Keelan's Music Shoppe selling primarily classical music; Celtic Corner Irish goods and the Late Show Video, specializing in classic films.
 Malley currently operates LarkSong Music Service as an internet and special order service for recorded music and harp sales and rentals.